joelchrono12/joelchrono12.ml/_posts/2021-09-28-raspberry-school-project-stuff.md

 Keeping track of the cars and making sure there are no weird errors was kinda fun.
 This project allowed me to experiment with Python, using stuff that I don't really do when using other languages, like `try` and exceptions to detect stuff.

 For example, when a car exits, I need to know the space it used, and I don't want the code to fail when the user inputs "18" or "-4".
-Although I could just make an a few conditional statements, I decided to add an exception to the `IndexError` from PyMySQL and take care of stuff that way.
+Although I could just make a few conditional statements, I decided to add an exception to the `IndexError` from PyMySQL and take care of stuff that way.

 It was quite a nice experience, I also had to help half a dozen of classmates who are still not used to the Raspberry Pi and are unwilling to learn Vim for some weird reason.
 Anyways, I have had a lot of homework and a new *exam* coming up pretty soon, which will be quite a nightmare for me, since it looks like this semester I am only good at Embedded Systems...